-Transactions integrated within a strategy tend to have a lower initial margin requirement, but not to exceed the sum of the initial margin requirements for each strategy transaction.
+Individual Transactions integrated within a strategy tend to have a lower initial margin requirement, but no more than the sum of the margin requirement of Individual Transactions integrated within a strategy.

-The Bank will only terminate strategic integration in consultation with the Client.
-This restriction does not apply where a transaction is no longer active, in which case the strategy will be cancelled automatically.
+The Bank only terminates integration within a strategy after consulting with the Client.
+The exception to this is if a transaction is no longer active, in which case the strategy is automatically terminated.